 3.1 Assessing minimum sample size

 Table 1 describes three main methodological constraints in defining the minimum sample size in prevalence studies.
 The first two limitations are of a general nature, while the third one concerns the analytical method.
+Curves representing constraints based on acceptable precision and zero prevalence (or completely loaded samples) overlapped broadly (Fig. 1).
 The main weakness of small samples is the high probability of the capture of zero or completely loaded samples.
 With a sample size of 14 hosts, an observed prevalence of zero or 100% could be expected for species with a true prevalence of 20% and 80%.
-In order to be 95% confident that species with a genuine prevalence of 10% will be detected, a sample of roughly 30 individuals would be required. sample size of about 300 elements would be suitable to reliably detect species with a 1% prevalence.
-Based on the analysis of the acceptable constraints of precision in the evaluation of the minimum sample size, we can infer that the sample of 16 host individuals could be sufficient to determine very roughly the proportion for the true prevalence between 20% and 80%.
+In order to be 95% confident that species with a genuine prevalence of 10% will be detected, a sample of roughly 30 individuals would be required.
+Working with sample sizes of 74-99 individuals, we can be relatively confident that we are not missing species having a prevalence of 4%-5%.
+To ensure the detection of non-zero prevalence, a sample size of about 300 elements would be suitable to reliably detect species with a 1% prevalence.
+Based on the analysis of the acceptable constraints of precision in the evaluation of the minimum sample size, we can infer that the sample of 16 host individuals could be sufficient to determine very roughly (minimally acceptable as following classification proposed by the proportion for the true prevalence between 20% and 80%.
 These results are somewhat consistent with the recommendations of Jovani and Tella (2006) and agree with the critique of Zelmer (2013).
-The minimum sample size could be elements, but it has limited applicability because binomial data constantly fluctuates with sample size and prevalence estimation (Zelmer, 2013).
+The minimum sample size could be 16 elements, but it has limited applicability because binomial data constantly fluctuates with sample size and prevalence estimation (Zelmer, 2013).
 When operating with small samples, a researcher should acknowledge a negative link between prevalence and sample size at high populational prevalences, uncorrelated relationships at intermediated prevalences, and positive correlation at low populational prevalences (Jovani and Tella, 2006).
 The reason for this is that the probability of detecting an infected individual in a small sample is low at low populational prevalence, while at higher population prevalence, the pattern is reversed (Jovani and Tella, 2006).
-When examining the relationships between sample size and variation of the bootstrapped median of populational prevalence our findings confirm the studies by Jovani and Tella (2006) and Jiménez-Valverde et al. (2009) and show that small sample sizes tend to overestimate prevalence for high prevalence values and underestimate prevalence for low population prevalence (Fig. 2).
+When examining the relationships between sample size and variation of the bootstrapped median of populational prevalence our findings confirm the studies by Jovani and Tella (2006) and Jiménez-Valverde et al. (2009) and show that small sample sizes tend to overestimate prevalence for high prevalence values and underestimate prevalence for low population prevalence (Fig. 2A).
 For sample sizes larger than 15-25 individuals, the effects of rare events on sample prevalence is mitigated for the true prevalence between 15% and 85%.

 Thus, even with a small sample of 15-20 items, relatively accurate data on the actual prevalence may be obtained when the actual prevalence in the population approaches medium values (Jiménez-Valverde et al., 2009).
 Having said this, we should note that the CIs will widen for the same values of n as the prevalence approaches 50% (Naing et al., 2006; Vallejo et al., 2013; Zelmer, 2013).
 Consequently, when confronted with a small sample size, intermediate values will exhibit the greatest prevalence uncertainty.
 This statistical puzzle considerably constrains the use of small sample sizes (<16) in prevalence studies.